kawpls/ViteCMS/Posts/first.md

    * Nobody wants to look at this.
    * I'm upset that we even have to bother styling this.

-The most annoying thing about lists in Markdown is that `<li>` elements aren't given a child `<p>` tag unless there are multiple paragraphs in the list item.
+The most annoying thing about lists in Markdown is that `elements aren't given a child` tag unless there are multiple paragraphs in the list item.
 That means I have to worry about styling that annoying situation too.

 * **For example, here's another nested list.**

     But this time with a second paragraph.

-  * These list items won't have `<p>` tags
+  * These list items won't have  tags
   * Because they are only one line each
 * **But in this second top-level list item, they will.**

     This is especially annoying because of the spacing on this paragraph.

-  * As you can see here, because I've added a second line, this list item now has a `<p>` tag.
+  * As you can see here, because I've added a second line, this list item now has a  tag.

       This is the second line I'm talking about by the way.
   * Finally here's another list item so it's more like a list.
 * A closing list item, but with no nested list, because why not?